Heidelberg University (Ohio): Campus

-Architecture

 Heidelberg's campus includes 26 buildings, 10 of which are listed on the National Register of Historic Places.
 The architecture ranges from pure Greek Revival and Victorian Gothic to English Gothic and the functional style.
 Many of the buildings are formed in gray Bloomville limestone with cut Bedford stone for trim, bringing a sense of overall unity to the various styles.

 Academics

 Heidelberg offers 36 undergraduate courses of study, four graduate programs, 16 minors, and 13 pre-professional programs.
 The university has an honors program, The Life of the Mind, that focuses on four thematic components: the artist, the citizen, the scholar, and the scientist.

 Its American Junior Year program at Heidelberg University in Heidelberg, Germany, is the oldest exchange program between an American university and a German university.
-Heidelberg is also home to the renowned National Center for Water Quality Research and The Center for Historic and Military Archaeology.
+Heidelberg is also home to the National Center for Water Quality Research and The Center for Historic and Military Archaeology.

-Faculty

 Eighty-five percent of the senior faculty members hold a doctorate or the highest degree in their core competency.
 The student-to-faculty ratio is 14:1 and the average class size is 20 to 25.

 Student life

-Students

 Students are culturally and geographically diverse, originating from all parts of the country.
 Eight percent of the students come from other countries.
 Fifty-three percent are male and forty-seven percent are female.

 Roughly eighty-five percent of students live in campus-owned housing, which includes seven traditional residence halls, senior apartments, and an average of ten Cooperative Learning Communities (CLCs).
 CLCs are themed houses that provide students with the opportunity to develop initiatives and programs that will benefit the Heidelberg and/or greater-Tiffin communities.

 Greek life

-Heidelberg University has ten different social Greek organizations: five fraternities, four sororities, and one co-ed society.
-Each of the Greek organizations are local and specific only to Heidelberg University.
+Heidelberg University has ten different social Greek organizations: five fraternities, four sororities, and one mixed-gender society.
+Each of the Greek organizations is local and specific only to Heidelberg University.
 They are governed by the Greek Life Council.
 In addition to this, Greek Life is accompanied by a chapter of the Order of Omega, an honorary Greek life organization.